mkumar2307/k8s-cluster-auto/README.md

 ### 🔧 How to Use

-1. Transfer the script to all 4 nodes (master + 3 workers).
+1. Transfer the script to all 4 nodes (master and workers).

 2. Run on the master node: